-You might also want to set up a Universal account type for a charity, especially if you don't require some of FreeAgent's more detailed bookkeeping functionality.
-Universal account types can be used for UK businesses as well as international businesses, but there are some things to bear in mind first:
+If you don't require some of FreeAgent's more detailed bookkeeping functionality, you might want to choose a Universal account type for a charity.
+Universal account types can be used for UK businesses as well as international businesses.

-If your charity has paid staff, then avoid choosing the Universal account as this does not have a payroll function in FreeAgent.
+If your charity has paid staff, don’t choose a Universal account type as this does not include payroll functionality.

-If your charity is registered for UK VAT and you want to file your VAT returns online, or you are cash accounting for VAT, then avoid choosing the Universal account type as this doesn't have those functions available.
+If your charity is registered for UK VAT and you want to file your VAT returns using FreeAgent, or you are cash accounting for VAT, don’t choose a Universal account type as neither of those functions are available.

-If you’re running an unincorporated association, you don’t need to choose the UK Limited Company account type.
-If you have monthly paid staff, or need to file VAT, then you should use the UK Sole Trader account type.
-If neither of these apply to you, you should select the Universal account type.
+If you’re running an unincorporated association and have monthly paid staff or need to file VAT, choose the UK Sole Trader account type.
+If neither of these apply to you, select the Universal account type.